 Landon Gibbs is a partner at Clayton Associates, a Nashville based investment firm.
 He serves as the managing director of Rolling Hills Ventures, the angel investment arm of Clayton Associates.
 Additionally, Landon is on the investment committees for Jumpstart Foundry and Bullpen Ventures.
 Before joining Clayton Associates, Landon served as an aide to President George W. Bush at The White House.
 Actively involved in the community, Landon dedicates his time to numerous corporate and non-profit boards.
 He received his undergraduate degree in Economics from Vanderbilt University.

-Ed Goodrich is Vice President of Cat Financial with administrative responsibility for North America Operations, Cat Financial Commercial Account and Latin America.
+Ed Goodrich is a Retired Vice President of Cat Financial with administrative responsibility for North America Operations, Cat Financial Commercial Account and Latin America.
 Ed received his bachelor's degree in Finance from the University of Illinois and has completed the Stanford University Executive Program.
 He serves on the Boards of Directors of The Boys & Girls Clubs of Middle Tennessee and The Nashville Symphony Association.

 Donald (“Don”) Holmes is Executive Vice President of Human Resources at Delek US Holdings, Inc. (“Delek US”).
 He joined Delek in November 2011.
 In this role, he brings more than 30 years of experience as a senior advisor specializing in Human Resources strategy and administration.